Real-Time Gross Settlement (RTGS)

 How RTGS Works

-The RTGS process is straightforward but rigorous.
-When Bank A wants to send $10 million to Bank B, it initiates a transfer instruction through the central bank's RTGS system.
-The central bank verifies that Bank A has sufficient funds in its reserve account.
+The RTGS process is straightforward but rigorous, involving a series of automated checks and balances to ensure the integrity of the money supply.
+When Bank A wants to send $10 million to Bank B, it initiates a transfer instruction through a secure communications network, such as SWIFT, which then routes the request to the central bank's RTGS system.
+Upon receiving the instruction, the central bank's system verifies that Bank A has sufficient funds in its reserve account.
+This is a crucial step; unlike netting systems where a bank might rely on incoming funds later in the day to cover an outgoing payment, an RTGS system requires the liquidity to be present at the moment of execution.
 If the funds are available, the central bank instantly debits Bank A's account and credits Bank B's account.
-Crucially, this happens transaction by transaction.
+This transfer happens in "central bank money," which is the highest form of liquidity and is considered to have zero credit risk.
+Crucially, this happens transaction by transaction throughout the business day.
 There is no waiting for end-of-day netting where multiple payments between banks are offset against each other.
 Because the settlement happens in central bank money, it is considered risk-free.
-The receiving bank (Bank B) knows immediately that the funds are theirs and can be used instantly.
+The receiving bank (Bank B) knows immediately that the funds are theirs and can be used instantly for their own obligations or to credit their customers' accounts.
 This system contrasts with deferred net settlement (DNS) systems, where transactions are accumulated throughout the day and only the net difference is transferred at a specific time.
 While DNS is efficient for smaller, high-volume payments (like retail checks or ACH), it carries settlement risk—the risk that a bank might fail before the final settlement takes place.
 RTGS mitigates this systemic risk completely for large exposures.
-Banks participating in RTGS systems must carefully manage their intraday liquidity to ensure they always have enough reserves to fund outgoing payments.

 Key Elements of RTGS